Course type: Graduate entry

-Domestic students: Applicants must be eligible for registration with a nurses' registration authority in a country (outside of Australia) in which they originally registered.
-Applicants with an overseas nursing qualification will be eligible to apply for registration with the Nursing and Midwifery Board of Australia upon successful completion of the course.
+Domestic students: Applicants must be eligible for registration with a nurses' registration authority in Australia or a country outside of Australia in which they originally registered.

 From March 2011, all students enrolled in an approved nursing or midwifery program of study who are not currently registered, will be included in the national scheme.

 The Nursing and Midwifery Board of Australia will register you for the duration of study or clinical training, or until you are no longer enrolled in an approved program of study.

 International students: Applicants must provide a current practicing certificate as evidence of eligibility for registration with a nurses' registration authority in country in which they originally registered.

 Applicants who are registered nurses in countries other than Australia must also hold an approved Diploma of Nursing (or equivalent) from an approved tertiary institution.

 Single registration Psychiatric and Mental Deficiency nurses may apply, but will not be able to gain Registered Nurse status with the Nursing and Midwifery Board of Australia as a result of completing this course.